d-kimoto/Oracle-Cloud-Infrastructure/OCI_PrivateLB_EN.md

      - E:\ ：format NTFS
 1. Install EXPRESSCLUSTER and register license.
 1. In Config mode of the Cluster WebUI, executing Cluster generation wizard.
-1. setting the Basic Settings and Interconnect.
+1. Configure the Basic Settings and Interconnect.
    - interconnect1
      - Node1：10.0.0.8
      - Node2：10.0.0.9